natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202K.md

 {{tankMobility|abMinHp=2,032|rbMinHp=1,327}}

-The mobility of the {{PAGENAME}} is astonishing, making it one of the most agile MBTs at its BR, able to reach a speed of 70 km/h (RB) on road.
+The mobility of the {{PAGENAME}} is astonishing, making it one of the most agile MBTs at its BR if not in the entire game.
+A HP/t of 30 means that it easily outruns the sluggish T-72s in the Soviet tree, and it can even give the [[XM1 (GM)]] a run for its money while being significantly up-armed in terms of firepower.
+You will almost always be the front of the vanguard on your team, and very few vehicles on either side will be able to compete with you to advantageous positions.

 === Modifications and economy ===
 {{Specs-Economy}}